DanielNehemiah/french/README.md

 Y - ee-grec
 Z - zed

-Generally the final syllabel is dropped in french

 apprendre le fracais pout quoi faire (why are you learning french)

 matin
 midi ()
 nuit (night)

-goodnessofG0D

 There are 5 French accents: